 Overall behaviors

-The accumulative rainfall for all events, Harvey and non-Harvey in Figure 2 shows that MRMS product always captures the most rainfall amount especially with larger portion inside Texas.
-The second largest is measured by IMERG satellite data and the last is NCEP gauge data.
-Harvey causes more intensive rainfall near the boundary of Texas and Louisiana state, while other events are scattered like a squall line.
-We can observe the lumped patches-like pattern for NCEP data, meaning the quality of gauge during extreme events is varying and will be investigated further in the Harvey events.
+The accumulative rainfall for all events, Harvey and non-Harvey in Figure 2 shows that MRMS product always estimated the highest accumulative rainfall amount at south eastern Texas among all tropical cyclone events following with IMERG and NCEP..
+We can observe the lumped patches-like pattern for NCEP data, meaning the quality of gauge during extreme events is varying and will be investigated further iwenshenn the Harvey events.
 But for MRMS and IMERG, they are stratified well which show the spatial continuity of rain field.

 The first hand overview of applying TC to four events concatenated together, denoted as “All”, Harvey-only and non-Harvey that denoted as “other” are illustrated in Figure 3 for CC, Figure 4 for RMSE.
 Firstly, both CC and RMSE demonstrate consistent behaviour in which higher CC and lower RMSE.
 All three cases identified the same result that the ordered product uncertainties (from high to low) are MRMS, IMERG, NCEP according to the median value and metrics distribution at the whole domain.
 The median value is more insightful than mean value because there are noises that tend to shift up mean values especially in places where rainfall samples are limited.
 NCEP gauge data tends to have higher CC value in the western regions in which smaller amount of rainfall observed compared to core regions.
 MRMS is behaving more uniform that higher CC is wide spread over the domain.
 IMERG concentrates its higher value in the western region as well as NCEP, but cover more regions than NCEP.
 The violin plot inside each axes indicates the distribution of CC.
 They are more skewed to higher values (above 0.5) but still have some samples that close to zero, especially for NCEP data.
 These values normally appear outside of the core where we set non-rain samples to be 10-3.
 When the covariance of the estimated product e.g. NCEP with either other two products e.g. MRMS and NCEP becomes 0, it will impose estimated CC to be zero, meaning no correlation with the other two products.
 These low values will be eliminated when we only consider core regions.
 We would like to point out that, in event Harvey, CCs of three product is more divergent compared to either All or Other.
 This indicates the three products agree more with other for non-Harvey case, and also push us to investigate Harvey with special attention.